deeleman/react-shopping-cart/README.md

 As a first step to spawn a development environment or production build, please run either `yarn` or `npm install` to pull all the required dependencies for this project.

 ## Firing up a development environment
-You can spawn a development environment by running `yarn start` or `npm run start` in the console.
+You can spawn a development environment by running `yarn dev` or `npm run dev` in the console.

 The system will generate all the artifacts and assets and the compiled site will be available at http://localhost:9000 in _watch mode_, so the application will be recompiled upon changes on the source code.